10 Social Media Myths That Are Hurting Your Business

 Below are ten myths about social media marketing that, if believed, could cripple your results.

-Believing these myths can seriously hurt your business because they can lead you to make decisions about your social media strategy that are based on inaccurate information.
+Believing these myths can seriously harm your business because they can lead you to make decisions about your social media strategy based on inaccurate information.

 These incorrect strategies may result in a lack of engagement with potential customers, missed opportunities for connecting with influential people in your industry, and time wasted on activities that don’t produce tangible results.